-The insider advice on this page is from Wendy’s Trusted Travel Expert for European-canal barge cruises: Ellen Sack of Barge Lady Cruises.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for French Canal Barge Charters: Ellen Sack and Caroline Sack Klein of Barge Lady Cruises.

 Ships and Cabins

 At $3,750 per person, the eight-passenger Savoir Vivre, cruising in Burgundy’s Cote d’Or, was conceived as an option for travelers more interested in authentic culinary experiences than deluxe amenities: Unique among all barges, the cruise fare includes dinner on shore each night at a different bistro; breakfasts and lunch are delivered by a top local chef and served on board.
 Daily sightseeing includes a goat cheese tasting and a visit to Dijon’s lively market.
 The boat’s interior is space-saving and flexible; for instance, the salon converts to an informal dining room in minutes, while the kitchen is open and always available to guests.